MHubs/mern-docker-test/README.md

 ## How to install / get up and running

+* Make sure you have NodeJS and Mongo installed
 * Download the project and save it to a folder
 * Open up the terminal/command prompt
 * type 'cd (folder)'